Dear Supportive Person,

 Briefly share your warmth and sincere concern, but do not be led by the momentum of the person’s anxieties.
 Resist the urge to rescue or offer excessive reassurances.
 This often unwittingly reinforces the client’s helplessness, anxieties, or dependence.
 Instead, try practicing some of these questions or approaches.

-I can see that you feel scared and overwhelmed.
-How can you reassure yourself right now?
+I can see that you feel scared and overwhelmed, and I’m really sorry you’re suffering right now.

 I can see that you’re very anxious about this, but I believe that you have the ability to cope with this situation.